TSunOrganization/TSun-Veo3-prompt-generator/README.md

     - Vercel will automatically make this variable available to your Serverless Function.

 4.  **Deploy:**
-    - Vercel will automatically detect the `package.json` and install dependencies.
-Click the **Deploy** button.
+    - Click the **Deploy** button.
+Vercel will build your Vite application and deploy it along with the serverless function.
-    - Your application will be built and deployed.
-You will receive a live URL for your project.

 ---